 2. Trees Provide Jobs

 All the way from rainforest care to tree planting.
 From fruit harvests to biological and botanical research.
 Trees provide a multitude of jobs.
-Chris spoke about those jobs when he spoke to Business Traveller.
+At our project in Ghana, trees also offer the possibility of education for youngsters.

 Working on the land is a career as old as time.
 But, as with many other physically taxing jobs, it tends to be work which is reserved for those in lower socio-economic areas.

 For many small, often rural communities, without trees there would be no way to sustain the local people.